Japan's No. 1 snowy tree run! Geto Kogen Ski Resort | Tree runs are best enjoyed in powder!

 Danger level: ★★★

-You can make a round trip using the first and second gondolas.
-There are fewer entries in the morning, so it's also a good idea to aim for an earlier time. → Check the signs early and get through smoothly without slowing down.
+You can tour the area using the 1st and 2nd gondolas.
+There are fewer entries in the morning, so it might be a good idea to aim for an earlier time. → Check the signs early and try to pass through smoothly without slowing down.

 [Rabbit] Rabbit